kivy-garden/garden.rotabox/README.md

     * Requires mutual collision checks (Both parties should check for an accurate reading).
     * Interacts with Rotaboxes that use the same collision method (and regular widgets but behaving, itself, like a regular widget while doing so).
     * In a positive check against a Rotabox of the same method, instead of *True*, the checker's collided polygon's index is returned, in a tuple (i) to always evaluate to True.

 ### Open collision bounds (Segment method only)
  If a polygon is open, the segment between the last and first points of the polygon is not considered in the collision checks.
  Since the segment collision method is only concerned with the polygon's sides, a widget can 'enter' an open polygon, passing through the opening, and then hit the back wall from inside, for example.
  Note that *collide_point* doesn't work for an open polygon (i.e. an open polygon cannot be touched).

 ### Hidden collision bounds
  Rotabox can hide certain polygons from others' collision checks and use them as one-way detectors.
  A second layer of bounds can have its uses (e.g. in longer distances, acting as the 'perception' of an enemy sprite in a game).

+### Visual point tracking
+ Since a rotating widget doesn't really rotate, its points lose their reference to its visual (Positional properties like *top* or *center* don't rotate).
+ Rotabox can track any of its own points while rotating, provided that they are predefined (Hence, the custom bounds' ability).
+ They then can be accessed using their indices.
+ This can be useful, for example, in changing the point of rotation to a predefined point on the widget while the latter is rotating.
+ These points could be another use for the *hidden bounds* feature (see above) when using other points for collision detection at the same time.

 ### Touch interactivity
  Since, due to the differences between the Scatter and Rotabox concepts, a way to combine the two couldn't be found, Rotabox uses the Scatter widget's code, modified to act on the actual size and position of the widget and child (essential for accurate collision detection).
  It supports single and multitouch drag, rotation and scaling (the latter two use the *origin* property in the singletouch option).

 ### Restrictions